 For broader self-hosted rankings, use Best Local LLM.
 For overall open-weight quality, use Best Open Source LLM.

 Ollama is one deployment path.
-The broader open-weight quality leader on WhatLLM right now is GLM-5 (Reasoning), which is why you should still check the full open-source ranking before deciding whether a local/Ollama-first compromise is worth it.
+The broader open-weight quality leader on WhatLLM right now is Kimi K2.6, which is why you should still check the full open-source ranking before deciding whether a local/Ollama-first compromise is worth it.

 Live ranking of the best overall AI models by quality, price, speed, and context window.